 Carnegie Mellon University provides a full range of resources to support our students’ academic, financial, health, and technology needs.
-Check out CMU’s Student Experience site for more information about life on campus, information about what’s happening in Pittsburgh, student housing, and resources for planning a visit to campus.
+Check out CMU’s Student Experience site for more information about life on campus, information about what’s happening in Pittsburgh, student housing, academic coaching, and resources for planning a visit to campus.

 SoA Student Organizations

 The following organizations at the Carnegie Mellon School of Architecture support and enrich student life in the SoA community.
 These groups offer various opportunities to get involved and collaborate with fellow students beyond the classroom.

 Additionally, Carnegie Mellon offers more than 350 clubs and organizations to serve the academic, social, physical, and spiritual well-being of our student population.
 CMU students are passionate about their interests, with organizations devoted to everything from athletics to business to board games and music.